anandpr1602/TKinter_ROI_Frames_Selector/README.md

 # Requirements:
 Tkinter:
   From Python 3.1 - Tkinter is included with all standard Python distribution.
-  NB: for Python 3.x use 'import tkinter.Tk()' and NOT 'import Tkinter.Tk()'
+  NB: for Python 3.x use "import tkinter.Tk()" and NOT "import Tkinter.Tk()"

 Numpy:
 'pip install numpy' or 'python -m pip install numpy'